Scale free chaos in the confined Vicsek flocking model: Chaotic and noisy dynamics

 \subsection{Benettin algorithm}

-We have to simultaneously solve Eqs.~\eqref{eq1} and the linearized equations \begin{widetext} \end{widetext} in such a way that the random realizations $\mathcal{R}_\eta$ are exactly the same for Eqs.~\eqref{eq1} and \eqref{eqa4}.
+We have to simultaneously solve Eqs.~\eqref{eq1} and the linearized equations \begin{widetext} \end{widetext} in such a way that the random realizations $\mathcal{R}_\eta$ are exactly the same for Eqs.~\eqref{eq1} and \eqref{eqb1}.
 The initial conditions for the disturbances, $\delta\mathbf{\tilde{x}}_i(0)$ and $\delta\mathbf{\tilde{v}}_i(0)$, can be randomly selected so that the overall length of the vector $\delta\bm{\chi}=(\delta\mathbf{\tilde{x}}_1,\ldots,\delta\mathbf{\tilde{x}}_N,\delta\mathbf{\tilde{v}}_1,\ldots,\delta\mathbf{\tilde{v}}_N)$ equals 1.
 After each time step $t$, the vector $\delta\bm{\chi}(t)$ has length $\alpha_t$.
 At that time, we renormalize $\delta\bm{\chi}(t)$ to $\hat{\bm{\chi}}(t)=\delta\bm{\chi}(t)/\alpha_t$ and use this value as initial condition to calculate $\delta\bm{\chi}(t+1)$.
 With all the values $\alpha_t$ and for sufficiently large $l$, we calculate the Lyapunov exponent as

-Fig.~\ref{fig15} plots $\lambda_1$ versus $l$ at critical confinement $\beta=\beta_c(N)$ showing convergence of the exponent for different values of $N$.
-For $N=750$, Fig.~\ref{fig16}(a) depicts the LLE versus $l$ for different values of $\beta$ whereas Fig.~\ref{fig16}(c) fixes $\beta=\beta_c(750)=0.0035$ and shows the LLE versus $l$ for different values of $N$, including $N=750$.
-These figures indicate that the LLE is not a monotonic function of either $\beta$ or $N$.
-Figs.~\ref{fig16}(c) (green point) and \ref{fig16}(d) (purple point) show that the points corresponding to critical confinement are located on the increasing branches of the LLE versus $\beta$ and $N$.
+Fig.~\ref{fig17} plots $\lambda_1$ versus $l$ at critical confinement $\beta=\beta_c(N)$ showing convergence of the exponent for different values of $N$.
+For $N=750$, Fig.~\ref{fig18}(a) depicts the LLE versus $l$ for different values of $\beta$ whereas Fig.~\ref{fig18}(b) fixes $\beta=\beta_c(750)=0.0035$ and shows the LLE versus $l$ for different values of $N$, including $N=750$.
+The insets of these figures indicate that the LLE is not a monotonic function of either $\beta$ or $N$.
+See also Fig.~\ref{fig8}(e).